orbitalgames/play-games-plugin-for-unity/README.md

     Social.ShowAchievementsUI();
 ```

-This will show a standard UI appropriate for the look and feel of the platform
+This will show a standard UI appropriate for the look and feel of the platform.
-(Android or iOS).

 ## Showing the Leaderboard UI